Philip Hunt, Baron Hunt of Kings Heath

-Philip Alexander Hunt, Baron Hunt of Kings Heath, OBE, PC (born 19 May 1949) is a former health administrator and a Labour Co-operative member of the House of Lords.
+Philip Alexander Hunt, Baron Hunt of Kings Heath, OBE, PC (born 19 May 1949) is a former health administrator and a Labour Co-operative member of the House of Lords who served as Minister of State in the Department for Energy Security and Net Zero from 2024 to 2025.

 Early life and career

 Born in 1949, Philip Hunt was educated at the single-sex grammar school City of Oxford High School for Boys, later the Oxford School.
 He graduated from the University of Leeds in 1970 with a Bachelor of Arts degree in political studies.

 Professional career

 Hunt became a works study officer in 1972 for the Oxford Regional Hospital Board, moving to Nuffield Orthopaedic Centre as hospital administrator in 1974.
 He was the first Secretary of Edgware and Hendon Community Health Council.
 He was the first Chief Executive of the NHS Confederation, and previously Director of the National Association of Health Authorities and Trusts (NAHAT) from its formation in 1990.
 Before that he was Director of its predecessor organisation, the National Association of Health Authorities (NAHA) from 1984 to 1990.
 In the 1993 Birthday Honours, he was appointed to the Order of the British Empire as an Officer (OBE) for "services to the NHS".

 Hunt was President of the Royal Society for Public Health from 2010 to 2018.